ackdash/Atomic-Fox/README.md

 Jump - A button (xbox controller),  East (Gamepad), Space

 Fill the rocket ship's fuel tank with fuel from the the Caesium Flower.
 Then board the rocket to take off.
+If the timer runs out the fuels goes stale and you loose!

 ---